India UP Garlic

 UP garlic is available year-round.

-Along with ginger and green chiles garlic is one of the main ingredients used in Indian cuisine and can be utilized in both raw and cooked preparations.
-A paste made of garlic is the base for most curry sauces and acts as both a flavor enhancer and thickener.
-Garlic is also popularly roasted or sundried then pickled to make a condiment known as 'garlic achaar'.
+UP garlic can be used in both raw and cooked applications.
+It can be pureed or minced into a paste to be the base for curry sauces and acts as a flavor enhancer and thickener.
+Garlic is also popularly roasted or sundried then pickled to make a condiment known as 'garlic achaar.'
 Ginger-garlic paste is a commonly found ingredient in Indian kitchens and can be homemade or store bought.
-Diced it can be added to flavor meats, shellfish and nann bread.
-The robust flavor of garlic marries well with ghee, paneer, ginger, potato, cilantro, onion, chili, dal, shellfish, chicken, cauliflower, fenugreek and jaggery.
-To store, keep UP garlic in a cool and dry place and use within three to four months.
+UP garlic can also be diced and added to flavor meats, shellfish, vegetable dishes, chutneys, and naan bread.
+Lashun parathas is a popular garlic bread made in northern India.
+The robust flavor of garlic marries well with ghee, paneer, ginger, tamarind, coconut, potato, cilantro, onion, chili, dal, shellfish, chicken, cauliflower, fenugreek, and jaggery.
+UP garlic will keep up to four months when stored in a cool and dry place.

-Garlic has long been utilized as a spice, condiment and for its medicinal and healing properties throughout India.
-The three major ancient medical systems in India; Tibbi, Unani and Auryvedic all utilized garlic for its healing properties and make mention of it in ancient texts.
-One such text, the Charaka-Samhita, dates back to 900 BCE and notes the use of garlic in treating both arthritis and heart disease.
+Garlic has long been utilized as a spice and for its medicinal and healing properties throughout India.
+Tibbi, Unani and Auryvedic, the three major ancient medical systems in India, all utilized garlic for its healing properties and mention it in ancient texts.
+One such text, the Charaka-Samhita, dates back to 900 BCE and notes the use of garlic as a method to help treat both arthritis and heart disease.

 UP Garlic is grown in Uttar Pradesh, India, and has been grown since ancient times.
 Today it is distributed throughout India and exported to other countries around the world including Thailand, Malaysia, Vietnam, Philippines, Taiwan, some African countries, the United States, and Europe.